bormaxi8080/osint-timeline/DRAFT.md

 Cosmograph - Make sense of your graph and machine learning data: https://cosmograph.app/

+Signalhire searches and displays phone numbers, emails, and social media profiles like LinkedIn, Facebook, and Twitter, all in one place: https://www.signalhire.com/

 TeleParser - Simple parser for Telegram chats and channels with lemmatizer.
 Writes data in JSON, CSV and MongoDB: https://github.com/artmih24/TeleParser

 TelAnalysis - Telegram Analysis tool: https://github.com/krakodjaba/telanalysis